The 20 Best Spinocerebellar Ataxia Type 3 Doctors Near Me in Idaho, US

 English

 Ana Velic is a primary care provider, practicing in Internal Medicine in Boise, Idaho.
 Dr. Velic is rated as an Experienced provider by MediFind in the treatment of Spinocerebellar Ataxia Type 3.
-Her top areas of expertise are Primary Lateral Sclerosis, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Sepsis, Endoscopy, and Gastrostomy.
+Her clinical expertise encompasses Spasticity, Primary Lateral Sclerosis, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Endoscopy, and Gastrostomy.

 Experienced in Spinocerebellar Ataxia Type 3